Show Menu +

 • coordinating access to quality palliative care education for health care professionals in the region.

 The Greater Choice for At Home Palliative Care measure provides funding for coordinating palliative care through primary health networks.
-The first round of funding, in 2018, was used to create a panel of subject matter experts and community members to explore the concept and meanings of the term “dying well”.

-The current round of funding supports capability building of the primary care workforce, improved integration and coordination between primary care and palliative care providers, and promotion of end of life options to community.
+The current round of funding supports capability building of the primary care workforce, improved integration and coordination between primary care and palliative care providers, and promotion of end-of-life options to community.

 We help GPs and primary health care providers to provide palliative care as part of usual practice.
 We provide education, resources and deliver other activities to support this.